ICCB-Cologne/medicc2/README.md

 All dependencies including OpenFST (v1.8.2) should be directly installable via conda.
 A yaml file with a suggested MEDICC2 conda environment is provided in 'doc/medicc2.yml'.
 You can create a new conda environment with all requirements using `conda env create -f doc/medicc2.yml -n medicc_env`.

 Then, inside the `medicc2` folder, run `pip install .` to install MEDICC2 to your environment.

+## Development mode
+If you want to make changes to the MEDICC2 source code, install MEDICC2 as explained above in "Installation from source" but install in editable mode (with `pip install -e .`).
+Any changes to the local files will now be reflected in your environment.

 # Usage
 After installing MEDICC2, you can use MEDICC2 functions in python scripts (through `import medicc`) and from the command line.
 General usage from the command line is `medicc2 path/to/input/file path/to/output/folder`.
 Run `medicc2 --help` for information on optional arguments.